rajeshnaroth/choreojs/README.md

 - Stop the spinner
 - Display the results (Maybe add some cool css transitions)

-This is quite straightforward with choreojs
-The following two lines will kick off a json request (assuming that getJson is a promise)
+This is quite straightforward with choreojs.
+It flattens the actions to be taken.
+You just need to feed them as normal functions or promises.
+Below we are going to assume that getJson is a promise.

     seq.add(() => $('#spinner').show())
-    seq.add(() => api) // Remember, you can relay data from one to next.
+    seq.add(() => 'http://path/to/api') // You can relay data from one to next.
 Very similar to pointfree style in pipeP seq.addPromise(getJson)
     seq.add((val) => { $('#spinner').hide(); return val;} ) // you simply relay the json result to the next function
     seq.add((val) => $('#results').text(val) )